-Our CEO Filomena Fanelli hosts a wonderful weekly show on Hudson Valley News Network called Business Newsmakers.
-Sponsored by our client Tompkins Mahopac Bank, the business leaders who appear on the show offer valuable business lessons learned through years of experience as entrepreneurs and executives.
+Our CEO Filomena Fanelli hosted a wonderful weekly show on Hudson Valley News Network called Business Newsmakers.
+Sponsored by our client Tompkins Mahopac Bank, the business leaders who appeared on the show offered valuable business lessons learned through years of experience as entrepreneurs and executives.
 Here are some learnings we took away from the final six episodes of this season of the show:

 - Find a business partner who has strengths that complement yours.

 - Women – network and support other women.